MTSSamsioe/sanitas/README.md

         - "Gym Subscriptions" takes you to our subscriptions page where you can choose a subscription of your choice.
         - "Personal trainer" takes you to our personal trainer session page.
 Here you can purchase and schedule sessions with one of our trainers.
     - Login logout and registration
-        - If you are logged in you will see a link "Logout" otherwise you will see two links "Register and "Login"
+        - If you are logged in you will see a link "Logout" otherwise you will see two links "Register and "Login" This will clearly show you if you are logged in or not.
+Otherwise the different site pages are going to tell you when you need to be logged in
+    - If you click a link where you need to be logged in you will get redirected to the log in page or shown a link that will take you to the login page.
+This is to promote a good user flow

 ![picture of navbar](media/nav_sanitas_gym.png)